Enterprise Recon 2.0.28

 See Legal Warning Banner for more information on how to setup and configure the login banner.

 The ER2 Master Server has been upgraded to CentOS 7.
 An updated kernel, improved security features and support for operating system patches and updates until June 2024 means you can be assured of enterprise stability and compliance with security best practices for your ER2 Master Server.

 Please note that installing the ER 2.0.28 update will not automatically upgrade your master to CentOS 7.
 Please contact the Ground Labs support team at firstname.lastname@example.org to receive instructions on upgrading your ER2 Master Server installation to CentOS 7.

 New and Improved Data Types

-Storage of information relating to an individual’s race, ethnicity or heritage may be inappropriate or completely prohibited and many organisations are required to validate if this has been or still is occurring across any data storage locations.
+Storage of information relating to an individual’s race, ethnicity or heritage may be inappropriate or completely prohibited and many organizations are required to validate if this has been or still is occurring across any data storage locations.

-To meet this requirement, ER 2.0.28 introduces a new Ethnicity (English) data type to bolster GDPR and related requirements to enable detection of more than 400 types of data points related to race, ethnicity or heritage stored across your organisation.
+To meet this requirement, ER 2.0.28 introduces a new Ethnicity (English) data type to bolster GDPR and related requirements to enable detection of more than 400 types of data points related to race, ethnicity or heritage stored across your organization.